api3dao/airnode/packages/deployer/README.md

    **Write down the displayed mnemonic and safely store the outputted receipt file.**

-   Fund the master wallet address with the displayed amount to set your Airnode parameters.
+   Fund the master wallet address with the displayed amount to set your Airnode xpub.
 2. In order to update the Airnode configuration:
     * Update the `config.json` file
     * Ensure the `MASTER_KEY_MNEMONIC` value in `secrets.env` has your previously generated mnemonic phrase